lab-midas/Renal-fMRI-Framework/README.md

 <a href="https://www.tensorflow.org/"> <img src="https://img.shields.io/badge/TensorFlow-2.8-2BAF2B.svg" /></a>
 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-yellow.svg"></a>

+📄 *This work is currently under review.*

+---

 ## About the Project

 This project aims to enhance the segmentation and registration of multiparametric renal MR images by leveraging domain-specific contrast information from unlabeled images.